 Yes, we’re talking about that shower scene.

 In the span of a two soapy minutes, the infamous shower scene from Starship Troopers gave us a glossy, vivid 90s-style depiction of men and women in an infantry unit living, training, eating, sleeping, and yes, bathing together.
 The moment is playful, flirty and yet transgressively light.
-The movie premiered at a time before nudity was mainstream, and the scene was so radical that Verhoeven agreed to strip to down for filming to put the cast at ease — and it often gets head nods as a progressive depiction of service, mostly due to its debut nearly two decades before the U.S. military integrated combat arms.
+The movie premiered at a time before nudity was mainstream, and the scene was so radical that Verhoeven agreed to strip down for filming to put the cast at ease.
+It often gets head nods as a progressive depiction of service, mostly due to its debut nearly two decades before the U.S. military integrated combat arms.

 It makes sense why: We see a bunch of space grunts, of all races and backgrounds winding down after a long day training, united in their willingness to serve and their desire to kill space bugs.
 But there’s something dark being hinted at amidst all the suds and space soldier stories — and there’s a good chance it went by unnoticed amid the scene’s other distractions.